-From this, Nebrija is positioned as a reference academic model, by educating students with excellent individual behavior, with interaction with their environment and motivated by and for constant and continuous training.
-The Nebrija Institute of Professional Skills works day by day to achieve the differentiation of our students through the development of attitudes and aptitudes.
+From this, Nebrija stands as an academic model of reference, educating students with excellent individual behavior, interaction with their environment and motivated by and for constant and continuous training.
+The Nebrija Institute of Professional Skills works every day to achieve the differentiation of our students through the development of attitudes and skills.

-The main objective is that students get the best out of themselves through the development and empowerment of their personal skills and resources, through personal self-knowledge.
+The main objective is for students to achieve the best of themselves through the development and empowerment of their personal skills and resources through personal self-knowledge.

-In addition, some of the professional skills that are worked on in the three seminars are those related to interpersonal skills and active communication or negotiation skills, essential for our students to know how to convey ideas, argue them, provide information and opinions in an appropriate, clear and convincing manner.
+In addition, some of the professional skills that are worked on within the three seminars are those related to interpersonal skills and active communication skills and negotiation, indispensable for our students to know how to transmit ideas, to argue them, to provide information and opinions in an adequate, clear and convincing way.

-In the third block, skills aimed at increasing the employability of the student are worked on.
-This involves working with job search tools and techniques, and performing tasks that achieve a greater use of the student's personal skills.
+In the third block, skills worked on are those aimed at increasing the student's employability.
+They will work with tools and techniques for job searching, and perform tasks that achieve in the student a greater use of their personal skills.

-For all this we have experts who are currently active in the selection of people, professionals dedicated to personal and professional training and professionals dedicated to the world of communication and arts.
+For all this we have currently active experts in selection of people, professionals dedicated to personal and professional training and professionals dedicated to the world of communication and the arts.

-In this way, and in a complementary way to their specific education, we help students to create a differentiating pattern in the social and business environment in which they will be immersed when they finish their studies.
+In this way, and in a complementary way to his/her specific training, we help the student create a differentiating pattern in the social and business environment in which he/she will be immersed when he/she finishes his/her studies.